Your wife begged. Pleaded. Batted those glistening eyes you fell in love with.

 After saying yes, you may have realized that these are the 7 things you wish you had known before owning bees.
 You may want to warn all the other husbands out there about the consequences of those sweet, honey-laced pleadings.

-- You will inevitably be involved in moving the beehive boxes at some point.
+NUMBER TWO You will inevitably be involved in moving the beehive boxes at some point.
 They get heavy!
-This is a great opportunity to show off those man muscles to your honey loving wife.
+This is a great opportunity to show off those man muscles to your honey-loving wife.

-- You will also realize that this hobby is more expensive than your wife first let on.
+NUMBER SIX You will also realize that this hobby is more expensive than your wife may have first let on.
 But give her the benefit of the doubt, because she probably didn’t realize it would turn out that way either.

 See?
 That’s all not so bad, is it?
 You have honey on your bread, in your treats, in your soothing and healing drinks and you are providing all the flowers, gardens, lilacs, Caragana bushes, trees, and our world with the necessary and important bee.